Skip to main content

 Find the full code on Github here

-You will need the SignalWire Python SDK as well as Flask to handle the web framework. gspread, and
+You will need the SignalWire Python SDK as well as Flask to handle the web framework. gspread, and oauth2client are all a part of our google sheets integration.

 Additionally you will need a SignalWire account, which you can create here.
 You will also need your SignalWire API credentials which you can find in the API tab of your SignalWire Dashboard.
 For more information, read our guide to Navigating your SignalWire Space.